RageAgainstThePixel/upload-google-play-console/README.md

           track: internal # Optional, defaults to 'internal'
           status: completed # Optional, Must be one of `draft`, `inProgress`, `completed`, or `halted`.
           user-fraction: 0.1 # Optional, Fraction of users who are eligible for a staged release.
 0 < fraction < 1.
 Can only be set when status is `inProgress` or `halted`.
+          inAppUpdatePriority: 5 # Optional, In-app update priority of the release.
+Must be between 0 and 5.
           metadata: | # Optional, Json string or path to a JSON file that contains additional localized store listing metadata
             {
               "releaseNotes": {